 There are a lot of verses with this song.
 Why have I only included the first verse?

-Because the lyrics are too darn suggestive for young kids, in my estimation.
+The lyrics are too darn suggestive for young kids, in my estimation.
 This is a song about SEDUCTION, and it doesn't necessarily end well, depending on which version of the folk song lyrics you find.

 I've searched and searched for alternate lyrics, to no avail... but the traditional ones are quite easy to find, if you are interested in singing all the verses.
 I like the words the Kingston Trio uses... the story ends with,

 "...we went to see the parson, and she became my wife!" but I'm afraid those lyrics are surely copyrighted, so I can't place them here.